cloudanswers/salesforce-build/README.md

-# salesforce-ci
+# CloudAnswers Salesforce Project Starter

 CloudAnswers standard build script for our projects

+Depends on the following environment variables:

+    USERNAME=your username
+    PASSWORD=your pass + token
+    SERVER_URL=https://login.salesforce.com for dev orgs
+    PACKAGE=name of package

 Recommendations:

--   your salesforce source code is in ./src
--   you are able to use command line
--   You use Prettier for code formatting so diffs are cleaner: https://prettier.io/
+-   Use Prettier for code formatting so diffs are cleaner: https://prettier.io/

 Includes: